Updated March 4, 2023

 C# Abstract Class

-In C#, an Abstract class vs interface C# have been used for data abstraction.
-An interface is better than abstract class when multiple classes need to implement the interface.
+In C#, an Abstract class vs interface C# has been used for data abstraction.
+An interface is better than an abstract class when multiple classes need to implement the interface.
 The member of the interface cannot be static.
 The only complete member of an abstract class can be static.